-To log off the terminal server, click the Start button and choose Log off [username] or Shut Down -> Log off [username].
+To log off the terminal server, navigate to the Desktop and double-click on the “logoff” icon.
 If you have jobs running or files open, they will be closed.

 To disconnect from the terminal server, click the X (Close button) to close the main terminal server window.
 You’ll see a message stating, “This will disconnect your Windows session.”
 The terminal server window will close, but your programs will continue to run in the background on the server.
 Next time you log in, you’ll be instantly reconnected, and your files and programs will still be up.
 It’s a convenient way to start a long-running job at school and check on it again later from home.

 It is always a good practice to log off from the terminal server if you do not have any more jobs running.
 Doing this will allow the system to allocate resources that you no longer need to other users and jobs.
 In addition to this, the H:, R:, and T: drives may be disconnected if your remote desktop session has been idle for a while, and the only way to reconnect the drives is to log off from the terminal server.